Y0Coss/docs-fork/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 > [!warning]
 > To be able to slice/merge an existing IP block, it must be unused (i.e. in the parking area) and there must not be any pending task associated with it (e.g. no pending move operation).

-To slice a block, use the following API call :
+To slice a block, use the following API call:

 > [!api]
 >